cnguyen-uk/An-Introduction-to-HTML/README.md

 ### The `id` Attribute

 The `id` attribute can be added to any element.
 Typically this is done to add more context to the raw code for readability reasons, or to be called upon later by other HTML, CSS or JavaScript code.
 The value of an `id` attribute must be unique across the entire code, and should only contain the ASCII letters, underscores, hyphens, and periods.

+### The `class` Attribute

+The `class` attribute can be added to any element and  is similar to the `id` attribute.
+It is typically used to add more context to the raw code, or to be called upon later by other CSS or JavaScript.
+In particular, the value of a `class` attribute does not need to be unique across the entire code, and should only contain the ASCII letters, underscores, hyphens, and periods.

 ### The Div Element